adityak74/stocks-tools/stock-news-grabber/README.md

 make run
 ```

-_*NOTE:*_ The application will run every 5 seconds and will announce the stock price.
+_*NOTE:*_ The application will run the newsapi to get the news related to the query as a json file with links to articles.